ShaifArfan/frontend-mentor-challenge/README.md

 ## Here is the all challenges from frontend mentor that was taken by web cifar.
 Hope you will find it helpful.

-## if you find it helpful, don't forget to give it a star ⭐
+If you find it helpful, don't forget to give it a star ⭐

 Also checkout the new video from our [YouTube Channel](https://www.youtube.com/channel/UCdxaLo9ALJgXgOUDURRPGiQ)